my cars

 2001 Honda Civic SE (1396cc)

-The newest and the cheapest car I have ever owned - my parents old car, and given to me by them (Thank You)!
-Boredom on wheels in old people blue and conducive only to pottering around.
-Interesting it definitely is not, but very economical when driven carefully, safe, quiet and comfortable.
+My parents old car, and as it was given to me by them (Thank You!) thus it was the cheapest car I've ever owned.
+Boredom on wheels in "old people blue" and conducive only to pottering around.
+Interesting it definitely was not, but economical when driven carefully, safe, quiet and comfortable.
+I killed this by sliding into a very solid concrete barn in the snow - my only significant accident.
+I've had bigger bumps go-karting, but it damaged enough panels to write the thing off.

 Car Maintenance

 Maintenance is always required, and as a car gets older, the jobs get bigger.
-I do all my own servicing, and repair everything I can - I'm by no means an expert but so far there hasn't been much that I've had to let a garage do.
+On all but the Golf I've done all my own servicing, and repair everything I can - I'm by no means an expert but so far there hasn't been much that I've had to let a garage do.

 Other Cars I've Driven